raveious/delay-tolerant-network/Spray_and_Wait/README.md

 # Vanilla Spray and Wait

-This is an implementation of a traditional [Spray and Wait][1] protocol for a [Delay Tolerant Network][2].
-A source node will only send out packets to nodes which do not already have it.
-It does this by asking the newly encountered node whether or not it already has the packet and forward the data on if it doesn't.
+This is an implementation of a [Spray and Wait][1] protocol for a [Delay Tolerant Network][2].

+In this implementation, the source node will periodically boardcast a packet out to all of its neighbors.
+Those who receive the packet will send an acknowledgement to broadcasting node to inform it that the packet was received and how many nodes are nearby.
+The source will give a final acknowledgement to those nodes which have been chosen to be "sprayed" and decrement the number of known nodes with the desired packet.

 ## Purpose